broadinstitute/firecloud-bucket-log-shipper/README.md

 # firecloud-bucket-log-shipper
 > A quick Cloud Function to send bucket audit logs from Google to Logit.

+---

+:warning: `**this Cloud Function is not in use.
+It is not deployed anywhere,  nor is the code actively maintained.**`

+---

 * [Objective](#objective)
 * [High Level Architecture](#high-level-architecture)
 * [Handling the API Key](#handling-the-api-key)